aaronzomback/aaronzomback/README.md

 I'm a full stack engineer at [Bricks](https://www.bricks.co/) based in Montpellier, FR.

-Experienced working with Javascript, Typescript, GraphQL, Node, and Relational DB's.
+Experienced working with (but not limited to) Javascript, Typescript, GraphQL, Node, and Relational Db's.
 Currently studying part-time in Georgia Tech's Master of Computer Science program with an interest in networks, systems, and interactive intelligence.

-I believe that working with technology has ethical implications, and so like the story of Icarus; we must be careful of not flying too close to the sun, but speed along at just the right altitude to avoid burning our wings.
+I believe in a more decentralized future (Bitcoin) and that working with technology has ethical and social implications.
+Like the story of Icarus; we must be careful of not flying too close to the sun, but speed along at just the right altitude to avoid burning our wings.

 When I'm not working on code, I like to experiment with photography/light projection as well as writing and making films.

+## Favorite Technologies
+→ Javascript/Typescript
+→ React
+→ Node
+→ GraphQl & Apollo

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------